yawboakye/yawboakye.github.io/README.md

 ![Dark Poole](https://user-images.githubusercontent.com/13270895/89128529-4389bc00-d4c4-11ea-9db0-0e15c50825e4.png)

 Dark Poole is a permanent dark theme of the Poole theme by [@mdo](https://github.com/mdo).
 I made the theme darker, inspired by [Derek Kedziora's site](https://derekkedziora.com/).
 Unlike default Poole that utilizes CSS media queries to activate dark mode, the theme will stay dark regardless of the user's preference.
 I also added a navbar that is easily customizable.
 Finally, I changed the default font size to 20px.
 That's it!
-I tried to be least intrusive as possible to the base code.
+I tried to be least intrusive as possible to the Poole code base.

 ---